David Stuart (Mayanist): Career

 Stuart's early work on the decipherment of Maya writing led to a MacArthur Fellowship in 1984.
 He is the youngest-ever recipient of that award.
-Stuart continues to make major contributions in the field of epigraphy, particularly related to the decipherment of the Maya script used by the pre-Columbian Maya civilization of Mesoamerica.
-See for example Coe (1992), p.
-231 et seq.
 His insights into the structure and content of Maya hieroglyphic writing was highlighted in the award-winning documentary film "Breaking the Maya Code" (Night Fire Films, 2008).

-After completing his B.A. in Art and Archaeology at Princeton University in 1989, Stuart received his Ph.D in Anthropology from Vanderbilt University in 1995.
+After completing his B.A. in Art and Archaeology at Princeton University in 1989, Stuart received his Ph.D. in Anthropology from Vanderbilt University in 1995.
 At that time he was appointed the Bartlett Curator of Maya Hieroglyphs at the Peabody Museum at Harvard University, and was a senior lecturer at Harvard's Department of Anthropology before beginning at the University of Texas at Austin in 2004.